nichakontae/gift2grow/README.md

 ## Getting Started

-To get started with the ModDormy app, follow these steps:
+To get started with the Gift2Grow app, follow these steps:

 1. Run `flutter pub get` to resolve dependencies and ensure all required packages are installed.
 2. Execute the `main.dart` file to launch the application.